- Be the Impact: Never underestimate the value of the difference you can make.

 She recalled challenging herself to do more.
 “Being in service takes work.
 It is not just about money but requires tremendous effort, time, and involvement, which is how One Purpose Nepal came about.”
 Shipra, who is a top distributor with QNET’s direct selling network, founded the organisation to feed, educate, and improve the health of underprivileged children in Nepal.

-Gavin, a part of the QI Group’s IT Department, reflected on his experience with activities related to the company’s Employee Community Impact (ECI) programme, which provides employees with opportunities to volunteer their time toward worthy and needy causes.
+Gavin, a part of the QI Group’s IT Department, reflected on his experience with activities related to the company’s Employee Community Impact (ECI) programme, which provides employees with opportunities to volunteer their time toward worthy causes.

 “When I initially participated in the programme, I did not understand the reasons or objectives behind them.
 However, it soon became something magical for me.
 I realised how my time and efforts were impacting the beneficiaries.”